ethus3h/personal/work/Fall 2018/Reference.md

 And that each of the people involved shares reciprocal control over that content.
     - Lev Manovich, "What Is New Media?"http://nmdprojects.net/teaching_resources/manovich_what_is_new_media.pdf
       - good to read all of it, but the key section begins at "Principles of New Media".
       - Defi Manovich:All new media objects, whether they are created from scratch on computers or converted from analog media sources, are composed of digital code; they are numerical representations.as a fractal has the same structure on different scales, a new media object has the same modular structurethroughout.
-Media elements, represented as collections of discrete samples
+Media elements represented as collections of discrete samples
-    - Henry Jenkins, "Eight Traits of the New Medi be it images, sounds, shapes, or behaviors, are represented as collections of discrete samples
     - Henry Jenkins, "Eight Traits of the New Media Landscape"http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf
       - defi Jenkisi:
-        - 1. Innovative
+        - 1 Innovative
-        - 2. Convergent.
+        - 2 Convergent.
-        - 3. Everyday.
+        - 3 Everyday.
-        - 4. Appropriative.
+        - 4 Appropriative.
-        - 5. Networked
+        - 5 Networked
-        - 6. Global
+        - 6 Global
-        - Generational
+        - 7 Generatinol
-        - 8. Unequal -
+        - 8 Unequal -
     - Wikipedia entry on "New Media"https://en.wikipedia.org/wiki/New_media
       - Defi wiki.peadi:New media are forms of media that are native to computers, computational and relying on computers for re-distribution.
   - Questions: